Demi-urge/menace_sandbox/docs/gpt_memory.md

 The helper `memory_aware_gpt_client.ask_with_memory` pulls recent context from a `LocalKnowledgeModule`, prepends it to the new prompt and logs the response back to memory.
 Callers must supply a ``key`` in ``module.action`` form so related interactions can be grouped, plus a ``tags`` list describing the intent.
+Direct `ask_with_memory` calls are flagged by `scripts/check_context_builder_usage.py` because the helper may bypass `ContextBuilder.build_prompt`; ensure prompts are constructed via the builder before invoking it.

 ```python
 from memory_aware_gpt_client import ask_with_memory